Skip to main content

 Familial adenomatous polyposis (FAP)

-FAP is caused by changes (mutations) in the APC gene that a person inherits from parents.
+FAP is caused by changes (mutations) in the APC gene that a person inherits from their parents.
 About 1% of all colorectal cancers are caused by FAP.

-In the most common type of FAP, hundreds or thousands of polyps develop in a person’s colon and rectum, often starting at ages 10 to 12 years.
+In the most common type of FAP, hundreds or thousands of polyps develop in a person’s colon and rectum, often starting at ages 10 to 12.
 Cancer usually develops in 1 or more of these polyps as early as age 20.
 By age 40, almost all people with FAP will have colon cancer if their colon hasn’t been removed to prevent it.
 People with FAP also have an increased risk for cancers of the stomach, small intestines, pancreas, liver, and some other organs.

 There are 3 sub-types of FAP: